Maia313/react/reducer.md

 ### Send Action Data to the Store

-By now you've learned how to dispatch actions to the Redux store, but so far these actions have not contained any information other than a type.
+By now you've learned how `to dispatch actions to the Redux store`, but so far these actions have not contained any information other than a type.
 You can also send specific data along with your actions.
 In fact, this is very common because actions usually originate from some user interaction and tend to carry some data with them.
 The Redux store often needs to know about this data.

 ```js
 const ADD_NOTE = 'ADD_NOTE';